Man on a Ledge: Development

 On September 3, 2010, it was confirmed that Jamie Bell had joined the cast.
 Filming began on October 30 in New York City.
 On November 1, Ed Harris and Titus Welliver were confirmed to have joined the cast.

 The first image from the set was revealed on November 2, 2010.
 The first teaser poster for the film was released on November 5, 2010.
 The first trailer was released by Summit Entertainment on September 22, 2011.
 The film was distributed by Summit Entertainment and E1 Entertainment (UK).

 During development, a large, on-rails prop was used to make the Roosevelt hotel seem taller, so that the hotel would remain consistent with the shots filmed in-studio instead of on the hotel itself.
 During the scenes where Nick is running along the sides of the hotel, extra floors were added during post-production to save the need for a second attachment.
 In post-production, crowds were edited in from other shots so that the crowds would appear consistent throughout the film.
-The lead actor, Sam Worthington, admitted during interviews that he had a fear of heights that he had to tackle during recording of the film.
+The lead actor, Sam Worthington, admitted during interviews that he had a fear of heights that he had to tackle during shooting.